Women in the war in Donbas: Discrimination

-Civilians Roles and Social Contributions
+Civilians roles and social contributions

 Women civilians, especially in the areas where the conflict has been most intense, have faced a range of issues.
 The issues facing civilians in the conflict have sometimes been overlooked by the media, with journalist Alisa Sopova stating that "Some journalists who come to Ukraine in search of military action often leave disappointed, overlooking the experiences of civilians because the war is simply not dynamic or thrilling enough to follow."

 Women internal refugees have faced issues, especially as they are often left alone to take care of children, along with other discrimination against refugees, such as lack of accommodations for disabilities and accusations that refugees from Donetsk harbour pro-separatist sentiments.

 Roma women have faced particular levels of discrimination, often being refused internally displaced status and facing intense racism.
 A 2017 UN Women audit of the city of Kramatorsk found "limited or no awareness among local service providers about the needs of women with disabilities."
 The conflict has also seen education in some areas disrupted and the growth of patriotic youth organizations that train children in combat and survival skills.

 In December 2020, the United Nations in Ukraine launched an initiative to increase the participation of women in peace processes in the country.

 Women’s involvement in the Donbas conflict extended beyond military roles.
 Throughout the war, women coordinated medical aid, organized evacuations, supported internally displaced persons, and helped maintain essential infrastructure.
 During later stages of the war, particularly following Russia’s full-scale invasion in 2022, women also took on leadership roles in community recovery, civil society organizing, and volunteer coordination efforts.

 These contributions highlight a broader understanding of what it means to be “on the front line”, encompassing not just those in uniform but also those supporting societal resilience in wartime.

-The Invisible Battalion Project
+The Invisible Battalion project

 The Invisible Battalion project, launched in 2016, was one of the first comprehensive efforts to document and publicize the experience of women on the front lines of the Donbas war.
 Conducted with support from UN Women, the project featured interviews, case studies, and sociological analysis revealing how women performed combat tasks while being officially classified in support roles.

 In 2019, a second phase of the project, Invisible Battalion 2.0, explored the experiences of women veterans returning to civilian life.
 It found that many faced reintegration challenges, including inadequate mental health care, economic insecurity, and social stigma.
 The research called for policy changes to address these gaps and support women’s transition from soldier to civilian.